Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `backgroundThread`

+*Read-only*.
 A Windows handle to the background processing thread.

 **Returns**: